 When crossing Churchill Ave. at Castilleja Ave., press the button and the lights on the sign will activate, warning cars that a bike or pedestrian is waiting to cross.

 Please avoid driving on Bryant St. and Castilleja Ave. (official bike routes).
-Cars on Churchill Avenue may not drive straight over the train tracks (towards El Camino) during 7:45-8:30 am on weekdays (left turn only).
+Cars on Churchill Avenue may not drive straight over the train tracks (towards El Camino) during 8:30-9:15am Monday through Friday (left turn only).